 For a pair of truly comfortable headphones, the Bose QC35 II is a classic

 If you’ve been on an airplane recently, you’ve probably seen the Bose QC35 II.
-Not just because it’s one of the best active noise cancelling headphones out there, but also because they’re insanely comfortable and easy to stuff in a carry-on.
-Though they’re made of plastic, they don’t feel cheap and they’re super flexible.
-But it’s the plush ear cups and padding that make these so comfortable to wear for long periods of flight.
+Not just because it’s one of the best active noise cancelling headphones out there, but also because it’s insanely comfortable and easy to stuff in a carry-on.
+Though it’s made of plastic, it doesn’t feel cheap and is super flexible.
+But it’s the plush ear cups and padding that make it so comfortable to wear for long periods of flight.

 Bose QC5 IIFull Review

-Get the Beats lover in your life the Studio3 Wireless
+Get the Apple lover in your life the Apple AirPods Max

 Want something a little less expensive?
-Check out the JBL E55BT headphones
+Check out the JBL Club 950NC headphones

 The Sony MDR-ZX110NC headphones are also worth checking out

 The cable is roughly a meter long and the ear cups swivel so you can wear them comfortable around your neck when they’re not in use.
-You’ll need a single AAA battery to power them so as long as you keep a spare battery in your bag in case they die, you could get some long listening sessions out of these.
+You’ll need a single AAA battery to power it so as long as you keep a spare battery in your bag in case it dies, you could get some long listening sessions out of it.

 What if you want earbuds?